-121a/1 Can the league adopt a rule requiring a league member's resignation to be in writing?
-No, Rule 121a does not require written resignation, so a league requirement would not be enforced by USBC.
-If the captain was aware a bowler did not plan to return and the secretary was notified, then the notification requirement would be fulfilled, even though the league rule has not been complied with.
+Can the league adopt a rule requiring a league member's resignation to be in writing?
+121a/1 notification requirement would be fulfilled, even though the league rule has not been complied with.
 When a resignation is challenged, the question to be answered is whether those involved were aware the individual had actually resigned.